apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 	The 'Configure' Menu

+.. _tp-servers-page:

 Servers
 -------
-A table of all servers (of all kinds) across all Delivery Services visible to the user, with functionality to create, update, and delete them.
+A table of all servers (of all kinds) across all :term:`Delivery Service`\ s and CDNs visible to the user.
 It has the following columns:

 :UPD:    'true' when updates to the server's configuration are pending, 'false' otherwise
 :Host:   The hostname of the server
 :Domain: The server's domain.
-(The FQDN of the server is given by 'Host.Domain')
+(The :abbr:`FQDN (Fully Qualified Domain Name)` of the server is given by 'Host.Domain')
 :IP:     The server's IPv4 address
 :IPv6:   The server's IPv6 address
-:Status: The server's status (see :ref:`health-proto`)
+:Status: The server's status

+	.. seealso:: :ref:`health-proto`

-:Type: The type of server e.g. EDGE for an Edge-tier cache
+:Type:        The type of server e.g. EDGE for an Edge-tier :term:`cache server`
-:Profile: The name of the server's profile
+:Profile:     The name of the server's :term:`Profile`
 :CDN:         The name of the CDN to which this server is assigned (if any)
 :Cache Group: The name of the :term:`Cache Group` to which this server belongs
-:ILO: If not empty, this is the IPv4 address of the server's Integrated Lights-Out (ILO) interface
+:ILO:         If not empty, this is the IPv4 address of the server's :abbr:`ILO (Integrated Lights-Out)` interface

 	.. seealso:: `Hewlett Packard ILO Wikipedia Page <https://en.wikipedia.org/wiki/HP_Integrated_Lights-Out>`_